 • Comprises more than 1,250 reference items that cover important individuals, events, organizations, and places related to genocide

 • Covers 10 modern genocides in depth, allowing students to see repeating patterns in history

 • Provides Feature Stories that present timely original material and connects current events with historical reference giving students a stronger sense of connection to the event

 • Includes essays that discuss topics integral to the subject of genocide, such as the factors that precede and cause genocide, the denial movements related to particular genocides, the role of propaganda in persuading the public to participate in genocide, and other mass killings and massacres not considered genocide by UN standards

-• Comprises authoritative material written by 100 contributors, overseen by an expert advisory board
+• Comprises authoritative material written by more than 200 contributors, overseen by an expert advisory board

-• Includes 300 primary sources that allow students to fully grasp the contemporary history and events of each modern genocide
+• Includes more than 200 primary sources that allow students to fully grasp the contemporary history and events of each modern genocide

-• Provides numerous activities created by Sara Cohan, director of the Genocide Education Project, that guide students and teachers through this sensitive material
+• Offers numerous Support Center activities created by Sara Cohan, director of the Genocide Education Project, that guide students and teachers through this sensitive material

 • Utilizes the widely accepted "eight stages of genocide" framework developed by Gregory Stanton, president of Genocide Watch, to provide educators with a powerful tool for teaching students how genocides occur and what can be done to prevent them